 Federal Standard 209 was published in 1963 in the U.S. as "Cleanroom and Work Station Requirements, Controlled Environments".
 The regulation was revised several times in the following years: vA, 1966; vB, 1973; vC, 1987; vD, 1988; vE, 1992.

 Fs 209 classifies Clean Environments according to the maximum number of particles between 0.1μ and 5μ allowed per Volume Unit.
-The table below shows the limits allowed in its latest version.

 Available the new FlexiBowl® Version Compatible